nickazg/TheConstruct/README.md

 <br>

 # KYC (Know Your Customer)
-For a potential for an ICO token sale, a KYC process is required for all investors and project admins involved.
+For a potential for an ICO token sale, a KYC approval is required for all investors and project admins involved.

 All information required for a KYC approval will be assessed and approved by The Construct, stored on secure on private servers.
 Hashes of all the information, along with the account detials (address etc) will be saved in the contract, allowing the information to be verified by both parties.